ExitValue.ai

 How does channel mix affect apparel valuation?

 DTC-heavy brands (70%+ direct) attract digital-native buyers and PE platforms at higher multiples.
-Wholesale-heavy brands face customer concentration discounts — if Nordstrom, Macy's, or Amazon represents more than 25% of revenue, expect a 1-2 turn haircut.
+Wholesale-heavy brands face customer concentration discounts, if Nordstrom, Macy's, or Amazon represents more than a percent-of-revenue figure, expect a 1-2 turn haircut.
 The right channel mix depends on the brand, but transparency about cohort behavior matters more than chasing a specific ratio.

 Who buys apparel businesses today?